matplotlib/mplcairo/README.rst

    $ pip install mplcairo  # from PyPI
    $ pip install git+https://github.com/matplotlib/mplcairo  # from Github

-Note that wheels are not available for macOS, because no macOS version ships a recent-enough libc++ by default and vendoring of libc++ appears to be fragile.
+Note that wheels are not available for macOS<10.13, because the libc++ included with these versions is too old and vendoring of libc++ appears to be fragile.
 Help for packaging would be welcome.

 mplcairo can use Raqm_ (≥0.2) for complex text layout if it is available.